 Collected mostly from garage sales, junk shops, flea markets and ebay, the exhibition presents a rare selection of photographs that explore private practices of gender performance and how these are acted out for the camera.
 Displaying a broad range of attitudes and identities; from tenderness and reserve, to pride and bravado, these intimate portraits and carnivalesque group shots offer a candid view into the long-standing practice of cross-dressing, the exploration of identity and the dislocation of gender roles.

 Under Cover: A Secret History of Cross-Dressers.
-From 23 February.
+Until 3 June.
 Find out more: www. thephotographersgallery.org.uk

 1. Guilda, [one of a triptych].
 New York, United States, circa 1950. © Sebastian Lifshitz Collection Courtesy of Sebastian Lifshitz and The Photographers’ Gallery.